lidatong/dataclasses-json/README.md

 work to make sure they can be serialized and deserialized.
 There are two decorators to help with this for functions and bound methods.

+Note: This won't work with functions or bound methods that have free variables/closures.

 ### Functions
 ```python
 from dataclasses import dataclass, field